WHY WASSARA WATER HAMMERS?

 Safe and Environmentally Friendly Drilling

-Wassara’s drilling technology minimizes the amount of pressure applied to the rock formation.
+Wassara’s water hammer drilling technology minimizes the amount of pressure applied to the rock formation.
 As a result, there’s virtually no chance of disturbing surrounding and adjacent structures.
 The groundwater table is also not impacted in any manner.